How important is the ozone layer? – DW – 09/16/2024

 It still appears annually above Antarctica, fluctuating in size and shape due to changes in stratospheric temperature and circulation.

 In recent years it has also been notably large.
-A hole that appeared in September 2023 was one of the largest on record, reaching 26 million sq km (over 10 million sq miles) — an area roughly three times the size of Brazil.
+A hole that appeared in September 2023 was one of the largest on record, reaching 26 million square kilometers (over 10 million square miles) — an area roughly three times the size of Brazil.

-While scientists cannot yet fully explain this, they believe aerosols from a massive volcanic eruption in the South Pacific in 2022 and cooling in the upper stratosphere due to climate change may have played a role.
+While scientists cannot yet fully explain this change, they believe aerosols from a massive volcanic eruption in the South Pacific in 2022 and cooling in the upper stratosphere due to climate change may have played a role.

 And what they are clear on is that these are anomalies in a general trend of recovery.